MarkupUK/paperFramework/README.md

 Other 'Markup UK Paper' transformation scenarios are:

-- 'Markup UK Paper - GUI (Windows)' - On Windows only, opens the XSLT output (with `.xml_xslt` extension) in the AH Formatter GUI.
-If AH Formatter GUI is already running, the file will open in that GUI.
+- 'Markup UK Paper - GUI (Windows)' - On Windows only, opens the XSLT output (with `.xml_xslt` extension) in the Antenna House Formatter GUI.
+If Antenna House Formatter GUI is already running, the file will open in that GUI.
 If the transformation scenario has to start the GUI, the scenario will not terminate until the GUI is closed.
 If the file is already open in the GUI, the file will reopen at the current page.
 - 'Markup UK Paper - FO' - Generates an XSL-FO file with `.fo` extension.
-The file can be opened in the AH Formatter GUI or formatted with `AHFCmd` or opened in an editor, etc.
+The file can be opened in the Antenna House Formatter GUI or formatted with `AHFCmd` or opened in an editor, etc.

 ### 'Antenna House' external FO processor